 Alternative health therapies have always been used in New Zealand, but user data was not collected until the later 20th century.
 A 1987 Department of Health study noted that although data was sparse, the increase in health-food shops, alternative-health conferences and membership of practitioner associations in the 1980s suggested that significantly more New Zealanders were using alternative health care than in preceding decades.

-The 2006/7 New Zealand Health Survey found that almost one in five adults surveyed had visited an alternative health practitioner in the previous 12 months.
+The New Zealand Health Survey last measured alternative health practitioner use in 2006/7.
+It found that almost one in five adults surveyed had visited an alternative health practitioner in the previous 12 months.
 Half did so for reasons of general physical wellbeing, while one in four wanted help with short-term and chronic illnesses.
 Women were more likely to use alternative practitioners than men.

 Use of alternative health products, which are readily available in pharmacies and health-food shops without prescription, is higher – 36% of people in a 2003 New Zealand Herald survey used these products, as did 70% of respondents in a 2007 study of children under general practice and pediatric outpatient care.